amacar/BobPoraba/README.md

 # PHP version
 Simple example of logging into moj.bob.si using curl - php.
 This version could be run on php hosting without modification.

+How to run:<br />
+-set username and password in script